MicrosoftDocs/azure-docs/articles/data-factory/v1/data-factory-onprem-oracle-connector.md

 ---
-title: Copy data to/from Oracle using Data Factory | Microsoft Docs
+title: Copy data to or from Oracle using Data Factory | Microsoft Docs
 description: Learn how to copy data to/from Oracle database that is on-premises using Azure Data Factory.
 services: data-factory
 documentationcenter: ''